killianfmeehan/topological_node2vec/README.md

 There are quite a lot of hyperparameters for this network, most of which have proven important in at least some of our experiments.
 This is an attempt at a brief summary for users.
 Alternatively (or in concert), please see the included tn2v_examples.ipynb notebook which repeats the examples shown in our paper.

+---

-- LEN: the number of epochs / the length of the learning process.
+**LEN**: the number of epochs / the length of the learning process.

+---

-- eta_array: the array of step sizes; all gradient updates are multiplied by the appropriate eta before being applied.
+**eta_array**: the array of step sizes; all gradient updates are multiplied by the appropriate eta before being applied.
 ```python
 eta_array = np.linspace(0.005,0.001,LEN+1)
 ```
 Higher values in the beginning moves points quickly / creates the necessary features, but low values in the end allow for sharpening of the embedding's finer details.

+---

-- lambda*: the scalar multipliers on the node2vec loss function vs. the topological loss functions
+**lambda***: the scalar multipliers on the node2vec loss function vs. the topological loss functions
 ```python
 lambda0 = 1
 lambda1 = 256